-- A drop after the 50th class day in a semester (or equivalent) is not allowed except by appeal to the student’s academic dean.
+- A drop after the 50th class day in a semester (or equivalent) is not allowed except by appeal.

 Cancellation describes when a student has decided not to attend a semester (or equivalent) and drops all their classes for that semester (or equivalent) prior to the 1st class day.
 Cancelling classes is not allowed on the 1st day of classes and thereafter.
 See the “Academic Calendar” section for deadlines.
 All classes must be cancelled in BearWeb prior to 1st class day.
 For a quicker reversal of other fees (Parking Permits, Meal Plans, Health Insurance, etc.) and other information about refunds, contact Student Accounts to ensure account activity is correct.

 |Cancellation||Before 1st class day||Before 1st class day||Before 1st class day||Before 1st class day|